YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Pulling It Together
 --------------------

 Thus far, the Acculturation Workshop has taken you through different core concepts.
 Now, it is time to pull these concepts together.
-In order to do that, we will go through a series of installations, each more sophisticated than its predecessor, of the VistA application on GT.M.
+In order to do that, we will go through a series of installations, each more sophisticated than its predecessor, of the VistA application.

-No knowledge of VistA is assumed or required for the Acculturation Workshop – VistA is simply used as a freely usable sample application to explore configuring an application on YottaDB/GT.M.
+No knowledge of VistA is assumed or required for the Acculturation Workshop – VistA is simply used as a freely usable sample application to explore configuring an application on YottaDB.

 **About VistA**